UX research plan

 Start by estimating how long the research project will take from start to finish.
 Consider factors such as the number of participants, complexity of research methods, and data analysis requirements.
 This estimate will help you manage stakeholder expectations and plan other project activities accordingly.

 It’s worth also clearly defining the roles and responsibilities of team members involved in the research process.
 This includes researchers, designers, and any other stakeholders contributing to the project.
-Assigning responsibilities ensures that everyone understands their role and contributes effectively to the research study.
+Assigning responsibilities makes sure that everyone understands their role and contributes effectively to the research study.

 Including this information in your plan will help to create a structured framework for your research project and manage stakeholder expectations.